Best Interests of the Child

 Helping You Protect Your Child's Interests

-In Massachusetts, when the courts are trying to determine what to do in terms of issuing a custody order, their standard of review is “best interest of the child.”
-Certainly, there are a lot of things they look at in terms of consistency and age of the child.
-You know, if a parent has been a primary parent throughout the course of the marriage, that’s certainly something that they would focus on.
-But, at the end of the day, making that determination is all about what they think is the healthiest situation for the children.
+In Massachusetts, when the courts are trying to determine what to do regarding issuing a custody order, their standard of review is “best interest of the child.”
+Certainly, there are a lot of things they look at regarding consistency and age of the child.
+If a parent has been a primary parent throughout the marriage, that’s certainly something that they would focus on.
+However, at the end of the day, making that determination is all about what they think is the healthiest situation for the children.

 There are two parts to my job: